-- Verify the carbon footprint calculations in accordance with ISO 14064-3: 2019 'Specification with guidance for the validation and verification of greenhouse gas assertions' using the "limited assurance engagements" criteria defined in ISO 14064-3. - As part of the verification, perform a full or sampled check of the accuracy of the data calculations and a full or sampled check of the base data evidence (such as purchase records, invoices, electronic databases). - Produce a materiality assessment of the impact of discrepancies (for example, from an oversight, omission or miscalculation) - Produce a Planet Mark Certification Report in accordance with the requirements of section Content of Planet Mark Report.
+- Verify the carbon footprint calculations in accordance with ISO 14064-3: 2019 'Specification with guidance for the validation and verification of greenhouse gas assertions' using the "limited assurance engagements" criteria defined in ISO 14064-3. - As part of the verification, perform a full or sampled check of the accuracy of the data calculations and a full or sampled check of the base data evidence (such as purchase records, invoices, electronic databases). - Produce a Planet Mark Certification Report in accordance with the requirements of section Content of Planet Mark Report.